sendbird/sendbird-calls-ios/README.md

 Another approach when having multiple dependencies is to use `.xcfilelists`.
 This is covered when building for `iOS`

 For an in-depth guide, read on from [Carthage’s ReadMe](https://github.com/Carthage/Carthage#quick-start).
-If you encounter any issues when using `Carthage` to install the `SendbirdCalls`, make sure that you are using the latest version of `Carthage`.
+If you encounter any issues when using `Carthage` to install the `SendBirdCalls`, make sure that you are using the latest version of `Carthage`.

 ### Manual set-up